yrevar/pydrone/README.md

 ###Cython Modules

-The arvideo module is not included as a pre-built binary, to use this API generate the C source code and build it in-place by using the following commands:
+The pydrone modules are not included as pre-built binaries.
+To use this API generate the C source code and build it in-place by using the following commands:

 	cython pydrone/*.pyx
 	python setup.py build_ext --inplace

-After building the arvideo library proceed to test the API and drone:
+After building the pydrone libraries proceed to test the API and drone:

 	$ python
 	>>> from pydrone import libardrone